deepset-ai/haystack/proposals/text/4172-shaper-in-prompt-template.md

 would do.

 Note that the number of how many prompts are created depends on which shaping functions are used.
-If you use `join` on the `documents` list you will have only one prompt.
-If you omit `join` and use `to_list` on `query` instead, you will have multiple prompts (one prompt per document).
+If you use `join(documents)` you will have only one prompt.
+If you omit the `join` and use `to_list(query)` instead, you will have multiple prompts (one prompt per document).

 # Motivation